-Water Board Hoogheemraadschap De Stichtse Rijnlanden
+Water Authority Hoogheemraadschap De Stichtse Rijnlanden

 Much of our country (34,000 square kilometres) consists of artificial land created by man.
-The many dykes, locks, pumping stations, flood barriers, canals and ditches keep it habitable.
+The many dikes, locks, pumping stations, flood barriers, canals and ditches keep it habitable.
 Without water barriers, more than half of the Netherlands would be under water.
-Local and regional water management in the Netherlands is in the hands of Water Boards.
+Local and regional water management in the Netherlands is in the hands of Water Authorities.
 These are decentralised public authorities with defined legal responsibilities and a self-supporting financial system.

-The 'mayor' of the water board is called 'dijkgraaf' (chairman).
+The 'mayor' of the water authority is called 'dijkgraaf' (chairman).
 The dijkgraaf is appointed by the national government.
 He chairs the general board, which at the Stichtse Rijnlanden has 30 elected members.
 He is also part of an executive board, which has 5 members.
 The other 4 members of this board are appointed by the general board.
-The secretary-director is the head of the professional organization, which at the Stichtse Rijnlanden consists of 400 employees.
+The secretary-director is the head of the professional organization, which at the Stichtse Rijnlanden consists of 450 employees.

-- safe dykes
+- safe dikes